xxxbf0222/COMP34812/1st_sol_model_card.md

 <!-- Any other information that would be useful for other people to know. -->

-The model is inspired by the ESIM architecture but with custom implementation.
-It uses POS tokenizer and supports optional Focus Loss.
+The model is inspired by the (ESIM architecture)[https://arxiv.org/pdf/1609.06038], which considered as the best architecture on NLI task before the transformer architecture was proposed (TODO find evidence paper).
+It uses the provided POS tokenizer to deal with input texts, and supports optional Focus Loss for training.
 Parameter selection and learning rate scheduler were inspired by the ESIM repository.
 Grid search was used for hyperparameter tuning to reach the optimal configuration.
 The model uses learning rate reduction on plateau based on F1 scores.
 The best model is saved during training based on development set F1 score.
 Word embeddings are frozen during training.